probablyArth/scalable-ecommerce-microservices/README.md

 - Flexible and efficient data querying
 - Consolidated API for client applications

+### Response Caching

+- Frequently accessed resource such as list of products is cached in redis and invalidated when inventory is updated.

 ### Containerization

 Docker-based deployment for easy scaling and management